-A population size of 253 sei whales (CV=0.63) was estimated from an aerial survey program conducted from 1978 to 1982 on the continental shelf and shelf edge waters between Cape Hatteras, North Carolina and Nova Scotia (Table 1; CETAP 1982).
+An abundance of 253 sei whales (CV=0.63) was estimated from an aerial survey program conducted from 1978 to 1982 on the continental shelf and shelf edge waters between Cape Hatteras, North Carolina and Nova Scotia (Table 1; CETAP 1982).
 The estimate is based on data collected during the spring when the greatest proportion of the population off the northeast USA coast appeared in the study area.
 This estimate does not include a correction for dive-time or g(0), the probability of detecting an animal group on the track line.
 The CETAP report suggested, however, that correcting the estimated abundance for dive time would increase the estimate to approximately the same as Mitchell and Chapman's (1977) tag-recapture estimate.
-This estimate may not reflect the current true population size because of its high degree of uncertainty (e.g., large CV), its old age, and it was estimated just after cessation of extensive foreign fishing operations in the region.
+This estimate is almost 20 years out of date and thus almost certainly does not reflect the current true population size; in addition, the estimate has a high degree of uncertainty (i.e., it has a large CV), and it was estimated just after cessation of extensive foreign fishing operations in the region.
 There are no recent abundance estimates for the sei whale.

 Table 1.
 Summary of abundance estimates for the Nova Scotia stock of the sei whale.
-Month, year, and area covered during each abundance survey, and resulting abundance estimate $(N{best})$ and coefficient of variation (CV).
+Month, year, and area covered during each abundance survey, and resulting abundance estimate (Nbest) and coefficient of variation (CV).